owncloud/ios-library/Doc_Changelog.md

 ## What's new in 1.2.1 version

-- Added support to get the remote thumbnails of a file
+- Added support to get remote thumbnails for images and videos
-- Added autocompletion of users in remote servers in the view of share search
+- Added auto-complete of external users when you share (this relies on defining remote trusted servers)
-- Updated permission method to check availabilty of allow editing in a share link
+- Added support to allow editing permission when sharing a folder by link
-- Changes in AFNetworking security policy to request accept new certificate after it has changed
+- Changes in AFNetworking security policy to request accept new certificate after updating it

 ## 1.2.0 version